Arkansas lawmakers enact transgender youth treatment ban

 Opponents of the measure have vowed to sue to block the ban before it takes effect this summer.

-The ban was opposed by several medical and child welfare groups, including the American Academy of Pediatrics.
+“This legislation perpetuates the very things we know are harmful to trans youth," Dr. Robert Garofalo, division head of adolescent and young adult medicine at Lurie Children’s Hospital in Chicago, told reporters on a press conference call held by the Human Rights Campaign.
+“They're not just anti-trans.
+They're anti-science.
+They're anti-public health.”

-The measure's sponsor referred to the procedures as experimentation and compared the restriction to other limits the state places on minors.
+The bill's sponsor dismissed opposition from medical groups and compared the restriction to other limits the state places on minors, such as prohibiting them from drinking.

 “They need to get to be 18 before they make those decisions," Republican Rep. Robin Lundstrum said.